 - Abuse of Return Policy:

-- Appa attempts to return to a store with the wedding dress his wife purchased for a friend's since cancelled wedding, but the representative immediately detects that the garment has already been worn.
-He aborts the attempt to save face and tries to cover by claiming he is there to search for a purse to accompany the dress.
+- Appa attempts to return a dress Umma purchased for a cancelled wedding to the store, but the employee assumes that it's a scam to return the dress after it's already been worn and inspects it for signs of use.
+Not liking the employee's condescending attitude, Appa tries to save face by claiming he is there to buy a purse to accompany the dress.

 - Accidental Misnaming: